jacecotton/tcds/scripts/WebComponent/README.md

 ## WebComponent
-`WebComponent` is a base class to help create components using the native [Web Components API](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-All it does is provide a way to write reactive components with declarative templating, and helps to manage state, props, the lifecycle, and styling.
+`WebComponent` is a base class for creating [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), simply adding declarative templating and reactive state and props to the native [custom elements API]((https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)).

 This utility is not a library, but brings to Web Components some of the requisite features and best practices for building modern UIs found in libraries like [React](https://reactjs.org/) and [Vue](https://vuejs.org/).

 It differs from other Web Component-based libraries, like [Lit](https://lit.dev/) or [Stencil](https://stenciljs.com/), in its aim to bridge only very specific gaps in native browser features.
-To that end it is a runtime-only tool and leans heavily on the use of vanilla JavaScript by component authors.
+To that end it introduces minimal unique features, concepts, and patterns, and leans heavily on the use of vanilla JavaScript by component authors.

-This means that while slightly more verbose, it introduces fewer unique concepts and idiosyncracies by leveraging JavaScript fundamentals as much as possible.

 ## Defining a component
 Defining a Web Component works like [defining any other custom element]((https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)), only instead of extending `HTMLElement` directly, extend it with the `WebComponent` wrapper class.